Fellows

 2023 PEAR Fellows

 Pascale Mevs is a PhD student studying sociology and education in the Department of Education Policy and Social Analysis at Teachers College, Columbia University.
-She has over a decade of experience in education roles in the government and nonprofit sectors, including at the New York City Department of Education, the New York City Mayor's Office for Economic Opportunity, and Living Cities, a national nonprofit dedicated to increasing racial economic justice in cities across America, where she worked with the Urban Institute to study housing landscapes in six cities as part of the Closing the Gaps Initiative.
+She has over a decade of experience in education roles in the government and nonprofit sectors, including at the New York City Department of Education, the New York City Mayor's Office for Economic Opportunity, and Living Cities, a national nonprofit dedicated to increasing racial economic justice in cities across America.
+As a PEAR Fellow, Pascale has been partnering with the Virginia Community College System to analyze the implementation of the Get a Skill, Get a Job, Get Ahead (G3) last-dollar scholarship program and has contributed to several briefs and publications on the topic.

-A proud City University of New York (CUNY) graduate, Mevs intends to study how adult education and workforce development programs at community colleges can contribute to closing racial income and wealth gaps.
-She holds an AA in liberal arts from Queensborough Community College, a BS in secondary English education from New York University, and an MA in urban education policy from Brown University.
+Through her dissertation, Pascale intends to study how adult education and workforce development programs at community colleges can contribute to closing racial income and wealth gaps.
+She holds an AA in liberal arts from Queensborough Community College, a BS in secondary English education from New York University, and an MA in urban education policy from Brown University

 Previously, Rosengarten was a research coordinator at Boston Children’s Hospital’s Brazelton Touchpoints Center, where she supported evaluations of grants targeting early education, maternal health, and family economic stability.
 Earlier, Rosengarten was a preschool teacher in Boston.